 - VRFish, to provide advice to the Victorian Government about the broad range of recreational fishers’ views on the management of the State’s fisheries resources;

 - The Victorian Fishcare program, which delivers responsible fishing education and events to the community;

 - Projects approved through previous rounds of the Recreational Fishing Grants Program for access and facilities, education, information and training, recreational fisheries research and fish habitat improvement.

 - Recreational Fishing Licence commissions paid to sellers; and

 - The costs incurred in the administration of the Recreational Fishing Licence, Grants Program and the Recreational Fishing Licence Trust Advisory Committee.

 2020-21 Recreational Fishing Licence Trust Account Report

 A report is tabled in Parliament each year concerning all RFL Trust Account revenue and expenditure.
-The 2020-21 Recreational Fishing Licence Trust Account Report will be available in November 2021 and uploaded here.
+The 2020-21 Recreational Fishing Licence Trust Account Report is available for revenue spent in that and previous years.